GIScience/ors-map-client/README.md

 - `confirmDialog (title, text, options)` - shows a confirm-dialog with the specified title, text and options and returns a promise.
 If the user clicks `yes`, the promise will be resolved, if s/he clicks on `no`, the promise will be rejected.

-- `eventBus` - accessor to global event bus object, that allows broadcasting and getting events in all components

 - `$store` - accessor to app vuex-store

 ### Pages